TatevUlikhanyan55/ExamTemplateOOP/ExamTemplateOOP/README.md

 ## 👋 End-to-End Automation Testing with Pytest & Selenium

 Multi-browser framework for End-to-End Automation Testing with PyTest-Selenium and Page Object Model.
-The test examples were performed in the "DEMOQA" website which is a website for QA Practice.
+The test examples were performed in the "GlobalSQA" website which is a website for QA Practice.

 ## ✨ Pre-requisites: